skb1129/react-native-change-icon/README.md

 // Pass the name of icon to be enabled changeIcon('icon_name');
 ```

+`changeIcon` function returns a promise.
+The promise is resolved only when the icon is changed.

 **Please refer to the Example app for demo on implementation**